espressif/vscode-esp-idf-extension/docs/tutorial/additional_frameworks.md

 2. [Espressif Mesh Development Framework (ESP-MDF)](https://github.com/espressif/esp-mdf) with this extension using the **Install ESP-MDF** command, which will clone ESP-MDF to the selected directory and set `idf.espMdfPath` (`idf.espMdfPathWin` in Windows) configuration setting.

+3. [Espressif Matter Framework (ESP-Matter)](https://github.com/espressif/esp-matter) with this extension using the **Install ESP-Matter** command, which will clone ESP-Matter to the selected directory and set `idf.espMatterPath` (`idf.espMatterPathWin` in Windows) configuration setting.

 > **NOTE:** You can also just set each configuration setting with the framework directory path if you already have them.
 For example, on Visual Studio Code menu `View` -> `Command Palette..`. -> type `Preferences: Open Settings (UI)` and search for ESP-ADF to manually set this path.